-The jerky industry has changed greatly since 2008.
+The jerky industry has significantly changed since 2008.
 Commonplace in 2008 was ‘standard fare’ jerky, loaded with ingredients such as nitrites, MSG, fillers, artificial flavors, and other untoward similar ingredients.
 Some of the worst imaginable ‘chopped and formed’, or ‘chunked and formed’ textures gave jerky an undeserved bad reputation.

-Soon afterwards came a jerky boon, where a new wave of jerky makers started opening up worldwide.
+Soon afterward came a jerky boon, where a new wave of jerky makers started opening up worldwide.
 The focus shifted to health, with a slew of new craft jerky makers.
 The shift from carbohydrates to protein continues to grow, or as some would call paleo.
 Hip now is small batch, handmade, and artisan jerky.

 According to the article, 79% of consumers want to recognize the ingredient list.
 Having reviewed near 600 jerky ingredients to date, the jerky scene is vastly improved compared to 2008.
 More and more jerky makers have ingredient lists without hard to pronounce ingredients.

 People are starting to care now if the meat used is hormone free.
 Ideally, animals should have at least some free range access to roam about, as the way nature intended.
 The niche jerky market of using 100% grass-fed beef continues to grow, with the large Beef Jerky Outlet chain being one of the latest jerky makers.